 B2B companies have fewer customers than retailers and brands, and the cost to acquire new customers is considerably higher than in the B2C markets.
 This is because customer segments are narrow and competition is extremely fierce.

-In a study Google conducted with CEB, 86 percent of B2B buyers perceived no significant difference between competing company products.
+In a study Google conducted with CEB, 86% of B2B buyers perceived no significant difference between competing company products.
 When products are non-differentiated it can be difficult to communicate competitive advantage, and as a result, many B2B businesses engage in price wars in an attempt to win market share.
 According to B2B International, 80% of business-to-business buyers do not prioritize price.
 This means that price-focused businesses do not appeal to the majority of B2B buyers.
 In order to avoid competing on price, B2B companies need to be very targeted in their marketing efforts and build in ways to add more customer value.
 A loyalty program that adds true value to the target customer can set your business apart.

 Reward for referrals